italia/daf-semantics/README.md

 semantic_repository
 ====================

-The Semantic Repository is a component (based on RDF4J) designed to provide basic functionalities for managing ontologies/vocabularies (not data, at the moment) on an underlying triplestore.
+The Semantic Repository is a component designed to provide basic functionalities for managing ontologies/vocabularies (not data, at the moment) on an underlying triplestore, using a standard abstract interface, based on the well-know [RDF4J](http://rdf4j.org/) abstraction.
+This first prototype mimics some of the core functionalities of a catalog service of queryable ontologies, which can be implemented over an external triplestore.
+The internal library has more general and low-level functionalities, and will be exported as a re-usable dependendy soon, on an indipendent repository: the idea behind that is that while these endpoints should consistently change with the evolution of the architecture, the library will become a small framework designed for simplyfing the interaction of one (or more) underlying triplestore.

+At the moment the default triplestore is in-memory, but Virtuoso was tested too.
+**NOTE**: The support for Blazegraph is planned but not already tested, waiting for the [full support](https://github.com/blazegraph/database/issues/40).

 NOTE: the default triplestore used is in-memory.

 ![semantic_repository component inside the semantic_manager architecture](./docs/semantic_repository-v0.1.0.png)